timhuff/canvas-phash/README.md

 .spread (hash1, hash2)->
 	dist = phash.getHammingDistance hash1, hash2
 ```
-In the following example, Promise.all is used to make the code readable.
+In the previous example, Promise.all is used to make the code readable. `require`ing `bluebird` is not necessary to use this package.
 The typical use-case would be to compute the hash of a single image via `phash.getImageHash('image.jpg').then (hash)->` and compare that against a list of pre-existing hashes for close matches.